 There is no cure for Ebola.
 New therapies are being investigated.
 Treatment for Ebola consists of supportive care which often includes administering intravenous (IV) fluids and monitoring and maintaining appropriate electrolyte, oxygen, and blood pressure levels.
 Prevention and treatment of other infections that may develop in the Ebola-infected patient is important as well.

-An experimental therapy for Ebola is being developed called ZMapp.
-The therapy consists of three monoclonal antibodies that are designed to treat existing Ebola infection.
+Although their investigational trials ended early, both ZMapp, an antibody cocktail experimental therapy for Ebola, and remdesivir have been proven effective in the laboratory in summer 2019.
+These drug therapies were successful in 2014 during the West Africa Ebola outbreak.
+The ZMapp therapy consists of three monoclonal antibodies that are designed to treat existing Ebola infection.
 Monoclonal antibodies work by binding to proteins in the virus and “targeting” them for destruction by the immune system.
-More research is needed to assess the safety and efficacy of ZMapp before it can be considered for FDA approval and Ebola treatment.
+Research continues into these therapeutic approaches.

 People in areas known to have cases of Ebola can take the following precautions to minimize the risk of contracting the virus.
 Meticulous hygiene is necessary.
 Avoid people and bodily fluids of those known or suspected of having Ebola.
 Do not have contact with bats and wild animals; do not consume raw or undercooked animals that may have the virus.
 Only highly specialized, trained professionals with adequate protective gear should administer medical care to Ebola patients and handle the dead bodies of Ebola victims.
 Should you need medical care while you are in an area known to harbor Ebola, contact your embassy or consulate for a referral for an appropriate facility.